 Medical students involved in international rotations will improve and develop their region-specific language and communication skills, facilitate the exchange of educational information, and facilitate a global perspective of health, disease, and health care delivery systems in general.

-Fourth year medical students may apply for international rotations by completing an international clerkship packet as well as the clerkship application and approval form.
+Fourth year medical students may apply for an international rotation by completing an international clerkship packet as well as the clerkship application and approval form.
 Your international preceptor must also complete the clerkship application and approval form.
 It’s very important that you provide us with the contact information for the designated hospital or university (during the application

 process) where you plan to rotate so that we may initiate an affiliation agreement.